anagno/DockerRecipes/authentication/index.md

 kubectl apply -f authorization-basic-middleware.yaml
 ```

-And now we can also make publicly available phpLDAPAadmin from the interenet
+And now we can also make publicly from the interenet some dashboards,
+now that we can limit their access

 ```
-kubectl apply -f users-public.yaml
+kubectl apply -f users-public.yaml kubectl apply -f proxy-public.yaml kubectl apply -f storage-public.yaml
 ```

 Resources: